 A formal essay is defined as an extended composition written in response to an assigned topic or written to prove or support a claim about a specific topic.
-Traditionally, a formal essay is comprised of five paragraphs: an introduction, three body paragraphs and a conclusion.
+Traditionally, a formal essay is composed of five paragraphs: an introduction, three body paragraphs and a conclusion.
 A formal essay that is an in-depth analysis of a topic may have more body paragraphs.
-The task is not as daunting as if first seems if the writer breaks it down into manageable steps.
+The task is not as daunting at first if the writer breaks it down into manageable steps.

 The Thesis Statement

 A thesis statement is an opinion or a claim the rest of the essay supports.
 During the early stages of the writing process, it sometimes is called the tentative thesis because you may need to narrow it, broaden it, slightly change it or completely change it as you go through the writing process.
 The thesis statement should accomplish three objectives: be in line with the assigned topic, answer a specific question about the topic and model the basic structure of the essay.
 For a classic five-paragraph essay, the thesis statement should mention the three items that will appear in the body paragraphs.
 If the assigned topic is the American Revolution, the thesis statement might be, "The causes of the American Revolution were disputes over representation in Parliament, economic independence and unreasonable impositions on the colonists."